camroberts/udacity/README.md

 * Some Teams/colors are very hard to see.
 * So, if the salary cap was effective how would that be revealed on the graph?
 * The graphic, on first impressions, seems to be very busy with lots of lines.
-* I am not sure the data is represented correctly.
-For example, in 1998 it shows Brisbane 0 years.
-We interpret this to mean they won the premiership in 1998.
-But in 2000 Team Brisbane 0 years.
-But it would in fact be 2 years since they won it if they won it in 1998.
-In 2001 it says New Zealand 1.
-If that is the case wouldn't that mean they won it in 2000?
-But Brisbane did.
 * The time period is maybe too long.
 Perhaps just look at 25yrs before and after the salary cap introduction.
+* Would it be clearer if you named the vertical axis "No. of years since winning Minor Premiership"?

 #### Response
 As a result of dad's feedback I made the following major changes:
 * Restricted the data set to 1965 - 2015.
-* Gave up on "greying out" the unselected teams since I could not achieve the polish with Dimple I required.
-Instead I changed to filtering the data so that only selected lines are show.
+* Made the background team lines lighter grey.
-* Made the premier and mean lines stand out in bolder red and black colours.
+* Made the premier and mean lines stand out in bolder black colour.
+* Improved the explanation in the introduction.
+* I did not change the y axis label as it means slightly different things for the different series.
+No. years or seasons is a constant.
+* Allowed the ability to toggle teams.

 ### Round 2
 The visualisation provided in folder v0.2 was the second attempt and was sent to my mother for feedback.

 #### Feedback
-* Would it be clearer if you named the vertical axis "No. of years since winning Minor Premiership"?
 * Can you change the labels on the horizontal axis to say the year & the minor premier for that year?
+* I am not sure the data is represented correctly.
+For example, in 1998 it shows Brisbane 0 years.
+We interpret this to mean they won the premiership in 1998.
+But in 2000 Team Brisbane 0 years.
+But it would in fact be 2 years since they won it if they won it in 1998.
+In 2001 it says New Zealand 1.
+If that is the case wouldn't that mean they won it in 2000?
+But Brisbane did.
 * I had a look at Cronulla.
 1998 shows 1 year since winning, but 1997 was not won by Cronulla.
 * Not sure what "All" is

 #### Response
 After my mum's feedback I made the following changes:
+* Gave up on "greying out" the unselected teams since I could not achieve the polish with Dimple I required.
+Instead I changed to filtering the data so that only selected lines are show.
 * Improved the All button to Show All and Reset.
 * Investigated some of the data issues.
 I discovered the problem leading to misinterpreted results is that in the late nineties there was a lot of upheaval in the competition.
 In fact a rival league ran for a single season and around half the teams defected to that competition before returning the following.
 As a side effect, the count of the number of years since winning or entering the competition was reset.
 I overcame this issue, by treating this gap year as a continuation in which the non-competing teams did not win.
 * Customised the tool tips for the "Winner" series to show the name of the winning team for that year.